[tor-relays] What to do about icecat.biz abuse complaints?

 > I often get abuse complaints from icecat,biz saying that a "RIP attempt"

-> too many connections in a given period of time.
+> many connections in a given period of time.

 > I've tried to contact them but get no answer from the e-mail address

-> info about the company or who to contact within it.
+> the company or who to contact within it.

 > The abuse reports each say that my IP address will be blacklisted for a

-> they are unresponsive to e-mail communication I can't tell them that.
+> are unresponsive to e-mail communication I can't tell them that.

 > Short of turning my exit node into a middle node, what can I do about